sunnymishra/blog/_posts/2020-04-10-how-to-study-for-software-engineering-interview.markdown

 tags: [interviewtips]
 ---

 In 2016 while explaining the company's interview process, the recruiter of a reputed Software company asked me about my current CTC (salary package).
 This got me perplexed because my current salary was far less compared to the market rate.
-Anyhow, I gave away my current salary information and the technical interviews followed over the next few days which I cleared over the next few weeks.
+Anyhow, I gave away my current salary information and the technical interviews followed which I cleared over the next few weeks.

 <!--more-->